particle-iot/docs/src/content/tutorials/iot-rules-engine/quickstart.md

 ## Getting Started
 Let's get you up and running with the Rules Engine.

-You should have gotten an email from the Particle team that includes the URL where you can access your organization's Rules Engine instance.
-The URL should look something like `https://myorganization.rules.particle.io`.
+To apply for beta access to the Rules Engine, please visit [https://www.particle.io/iot-rules-engine](https://www.particle.io/iot-rules-engine).
+Once accepted, you should get an email with your Rules Engine instance URL.
+The
+URL should look something like `https://myname.rules.particle.io`.

 When visiting your Rules Engine instance, you will first be asked to log in with your Particle account.
 Only approved members of your team will